 This exclusion precludes coverage for a claim by one employee against another for an injury sustained on the job.
 The exclusion serves the same purpose as the co-employee exclusion found in a general liability policy.

-This exclusion eliminates coverage for damage to a vehicle you own or that is in your custody (such as a rental vehicle).
-You can protect yourself against physical losses to autos you own or hire by purchasing physical damage coverage.
-The "care, custody, and control" exclusion also applies to damage to property that is being transported in or on an auto.
-You can insure property you are transporting in a vehicle by purchasing transit insurance.
+This exclusion eliminates coverage for damage to property you own or transport, or that's in your care, custody, or control.
+You can protect yourself against physical losses to autos you own or hire by purchasing commercial auto physical damage coverage.
+Property you own that you transport in company vehicles can be insured under transit insurance.

 Handling of Property

-As a general rule, auto policies cover bodily injury or property damage that occurs in the course of loading or unloading of property onto or off of a covered auto.
-For example, you purchase a heavy piece of plywood at a hardware store to use in your business.
-You and a store employee are loading the plywood onto your truck when you accidentally drop one end of it.
-The plywood falls onto the worker's foot, crushing his toe.
+Auto policies generally cover bodily injury or property damage that occurs while property is being loaded or unloaded onto or off of a covered auto.
+For example, you purchase a fireproof safe for your business at a hardware store.
+You are helping a store employee load the safe onto your truck when you accidentally drop it onto the worker's foot, causing an injury.
 If the worker demands compensation from your firm for his injury, his claim should be covered by your auto policy.

-Auto liability coverage does not apply to injury or damage that occurs before you begin loading property onto an auto or after the property has been unloaded.
-When property is deemed "loaded" or "unloaded" may vary from state to state.
-Accidents that fall within the "handling of property" exclusion in your auto policy are likely to be covered by your general liability policy.
-Thus, it is important to have both types of coverage.
+The handling of property exclusion eliminates coverage for injury or damage that occurs before you begin loading property onto an auto or after the property has been unloaded.
+Accidents that fall within this exclusion will likely be covered by your general liability policy.

 Movement of Property